 “But due to high glucose levels, the body will start producing ketoacids that will increase acidity in the urine,” Dr Mahesh says.
 “Acidic urine increases the risk of kidney stones.”

-Diabetes and kidney stones
+Diabetes, junk food and kidney stones

 Are kidney stones common in people with diabetes?

-Since people with diabetes are more prone to infections, they are also at risk of developing struvite stones and oxalate stones due to highly acidic urine.
+As diabetics are more prone to infections, they are also at risk of developing struvite stones and oxalate stones due to highly acidic urine.

 Signs of kidney stones